UPPMAX/HPC-python/docs/packages.rst

 .. note::

+   - We recommend that you alwasy install with ``pip`` in an *isolated environment* unless you think that the package will be useful for all you projects
-   You will test this in the separated sessions about isolated environments in a while.
+   - You will test this in the session about isolated environments in a while.

 .. keypoints::